 Gall midges or gall gnats is a family of flies whose larvae feed on plant tissue causing growths, called galls.
 Gall midges belong to the Cecidomyiidae family of the Arthropoda phylum.
 More than 6,000 species of cecidomyiidae exist worldwide, with 1,100 species in North America alone, but this research might not be conclusive.

 Gall midges are minute insects that measure between 0.5 mm-3mm, depending on the species, with a wing length of 15mm.
-They have characteristic holoptic eyes and reduced mouth parts.
-They have long slender antennae and one pair of wings which is clear most of the times.
+They have characteristic holoptic eyes and reduced mouthparts.
+They have long slender antennae and one pair of wings, which is clear most of the time.

 The time taken for development to occur from egg to adult differs depending on the species and location.
 While some species produce one generation in a year, others take two to three years to complete a generation.